Shoot in a raw file format.

 Post-processing is your friend.

-Tools abound to help you get the images you want after you’re done shooting.
-As for adjusting the dynamic range of your video in post-production, you can learn to do your own color correction and balancing with tutorials and experimentation.
+Tools abound to help you to get the images you want after you’re done shooting.
+As for adjusting the dynamic range of your video in post-production, you can learn to do your own colour correction and balancing with tutorials and experimentation.